GIPO: Gaussian Importance Sampling Policy Optimization: Related Work

 PPO \citep{schulman2017proximal} popularized conservative policy optimization via a clipped surrogate objective.
 Intuitively, clipping imposes a hard trust region on the importance ratio: when a ratio moves far beyond the clipping interval, the surrogate switches to a clipped branch so that further changes in the ratio no longer increase the objective.
 Consequently, for stale replay where tail ratios are frequent, many samples can fall into this saturated regime.
 Their effective influence on the policy update becomes strongly limited.
 This observation has motivated a line of work that replaces hard clipping with smoother, continuously varying ratio control.

 For example, smooth or soft clipping methods such as SCAPPO \citep{scappo2023} replace the discontinuous switch induced by hard thresholds with differentiable gating, so tail samples are down-weighted gradually rather than abruptly.
 Similarly, SAPO \citep{gao2025soft} proposes a smooth advantage-weighted objective to handle importance ratios.
-However, SAPO applies asymmetric decay rates for positive and negative advantages.
-This asymmetry lacks theoretical justification in the context of log-ratio deviations and can lead to unstable optimization dynamics when data freshness varies.
+While SAPO distinguishes between positive and negative advantages by applying different decay, GIPO can also implement this advantage-aware weighting by varying its damping scale $\sigma$.
+Crucially, even with different scales for positive and negative advantages, GIPO still maintains its core log-space symmetry.
 Other PPO variants aim to better approximate trust-region behavior by refining rollback rules or incorporating additional constraints, improving robustness when ratios drift \citep{trulyppo2020, abppo2022}.
 Meanwhile, off-policy extensions of PPO explicitly combine replay with conservative ratio control, demonstrating that PPO-style objectives can be adapted to replay-heavy training \citep{meng2023offpolicy}.

 A complementary line enforces conservatism by regularizing distribution shift directly, for example by penalizing divergences between the updated policy and a behavior policy, or by introducing trust-region constraints in distribution space \citep{wang2019divergence, touati2020ppodice}.
 Such divergence-based formulations provide continuous control over update magnitude without relying solely on hard ratio thresholds.
 However, they are typically evaluated through aggregate stability measures such as KL divergence and do not directly quantify whether stale replay continues to contribute meaningful actor gradients under severe lag.